digitallinguistics/ling-md/README.md

   - `.className` > `class="className"`
   - `#name` > `id="name"`
   - `attr=val` > `attr="val"` (`data-*` attributes also work)
+- There is no markdown shortcut for underlining.
+Use the `<u>` tag instead.

 <!-- LINKS -->
 [attrs-parser]: https://www.npmjs.com/package/attributes-parser